tone-labs/dewey/README.md

 ### 🔍 `filter` - Find exactly what you need

-Dewey's card catalog helps you search through your data efficiently.
-The filter package provides three approaches:
+The filter package provides three approaches to filtering records:

 #### **1. Structured Filters** (NEW) - Django/React-Admin style filtering